phuocnguyen90/LocalTabula/readme.md

    Choose SQL or semantic mode based on your question’s structure.
 Attach the relevant table’s schema and a few sample rows to guide the LLM.

 3. **Prompt Refinement (Optional)**
    An LLM polishes your query into a tightly defined SQL prompt.
-Great for non-experts—skip it if you prefer writing your own SQL.
+Great for non-experts—skip it if you prefer writing your own query.

 4. **Execution & Fallback**